Are you orchestrating a masterpiece or a one-person show?

 One last point…

 Contrarily, if you, as a business owner, do bring in outside help, it’s not the outside help that gets the credit, its YOU.
 You brought in the help.
 You orchestrated the growth of your business.
-You were savvy enough to seek consult.
-Remember, even top level medical doctors seek outside counsel – and they are held in high regard and at the top of their field.
+You were savvy enough to seek counsel.
+Remember, even top level medical doctors ask for consults—and they are held in high regard at the top of their field.

 You are the conductor of your own orchestra, and you alone decide whether to play all the instruments yourself, or direct the team, the hired help, as a whole, to create an absolute masterpiece.